 The agenda sets up the opportunity to ask questions which is so important if you are in a meeting to identify as well as resolve a problem.
 Without asking questions (even if it is to get the other party to confirm the situation for the sake of all round the table) it is all too easy to make assumptions or try and solve the wrong problem.
 Tips!
 Open questions reveal more information.
 Show listening by recording what is being said.
 A good first question – ‘How much time do you have?’

 The questions you ask help to ‘establish needs’.
 Needs are not just related to the specific problem in hand.
-The ‘needs’ you are seeking to identify concern other peoples’ behaviour and thus help you to decide how best to approach work.
+The ‘needs’ you are seeking to identify concern peoples’ behaviour and thus help you to decide how best to approach the meeting and solution you provide.
 For example, if you meet Alan Sugar, you will pick up a completely different set of needs compared to meeting someone who is relaxed and laid back.

 Once you understand the problem through asking questions and establishing needs, you are in a better position to propose solutions.
 The solution may be a further meeting or it may be time to sell the benefits of your idea/service/product.
 If you want to persuade others of the value of what you have to offer, make the benefits of your solution tangible, appealing and transparent.

 Finally, don’t leave a meeting unless it is clear what is happening next.
-Gain commitment to action so that the process with which you are involved moves forward.
-If it’s not clear what’s happening next take responsibility and seek clarity, otherwise the meeting will end up being a complete waste of time.
+Close and gain commitment to action so that the process moves forward.
+This article shows different ways to close a sale.
+If it’s not clear what’s happening next, take responsibility and seek clarity.
+If you don’t the meeting will be a waste of time.

 The structure highlighted above is flexible and appropriate for meetings that last 10 minutes or 3 hours.
 You can use the structure to control meetings without people feeling controlled and the experience will give you confidence too.
 Of course, if you are the one having to go to meetings that ramble on inanely, copy the above and send it to the person who is in charge.
 And if all else fails, just don’t go.

-Key Learning Points: Wasting time in meetings is frustrating and costly.
+Key Learning Points: Learning how to avoid crap meetings through practical experience is frustrating and costly.
 Look to make the most of meeting time through planning, preparation and use of a flexible structure that gives you both control and confidence.
 Practice and learn from experience.